Is Your Life Insurance Living in the Past?

 Check out Policy Riders—These are add-on options to your policy that help blunt the effects of inflation.

-Consider a Cash Value Life Insurance Policy—With a Universal Life or Whole Life insurance policy, your life insurance value can grow over time through either a dividend or interest earned.
+Consider a Permanent Life Insurance Policy—With a Universal Life or Whole Life insurance policy, your life insurance value can grow over time through either a dividend or interest earned.

-Add Coverage—Talk to your local Sales Representative about whether or not it makes sense to add more insurance to what you currently have.
-Our Sales Representatives are trained to provide you with the options that make the most sense for you and have a fiduciary responsibility to do so.
+Add Coverage—Talk to your local Member Advisor about whether or not it makes sense to add more insurance to what you currently have.
+Our Member Advisors are trained to provide you with the options that make the most sense for you and have a fiduciary responsibility to do so.

-To find your local Sales Representative, visit www.catholicunitedfinancial.org/rep-finder.
+To find your local Member Advisor, visit www.catholicunitedfinancial.org/rep-finder.